 The final lesson of each Scheme of Work allows time to summarise the educational purposes of the module, the relationship of the module to Miriam's story, and the relationship of Miriam's story to one's own life and community.
 This is essential for the purposes of the aims of Miriam's Vision.

 You will need to be aware of possible sensitivities around this topic.
-Some students may have been directly or indirectly affected either by terrorism, and whilst all the materials on this website are non-religious and a-political, there are still religious sensitivities to consider because of the nature of the event and people’s responses to it.
+Some students may have been directly or indirectly affected either by terrorism, and whilst all the materials on this website are non-religious and a-political, there are still sensitivities to consider because of the nature of the event.

 Experience has shown that opening lines of communication with students and their families has reassured any concerns.